Cover

 What Are You Getting?

-The DreamCloud Premier is a 15-inch foam-over-pocketed coil mattress and has a 'luxury mattress' look.
+The DreamCloud Premier is a 14-inch foam-over-pocket spring mattress and has a 'luxury mattress' look.
 It has an unusual 365-night trial period (with full refund).

 How Long Will the DreamCloud Premier Mattress Last?

 When it comes to estimating the comfort lifespan of a mattress, we tend to use foam density as our best, albeit imperfect, predictor of how long a foam will retain its shape and resiliency.
-Of the materials used, we would have the most concerns about the gel memory foam layer, which at a 2.5-lb. density is on the low side quality-wise (the best memory foams typically run in the 4 to 5-lb. per foot density range).
-And because the mattress is made overseas, we are less confident in overall quality than we are of beds made in the United States and Canada.
+Of the materials used, we would have the most concerns about the gel memory foam layer, but with only 1" of it quilted into the cover, it's unlikely to see much compression.
+Because the mattress is made overseas, we are less confident in overall quality than we are of beds made in the United States and Canada.
+Even so, we did not observe any obvious red flags that would lead us to believe this mattress will break down any faster than any other.

 Overall Value